 Psycho, directed by Alfred Hitchcock, was released in 1960, and is now one of the most famous thriller films of all time.It has two big famous plot twists; at the time, Hitchcock went to great lengths to keep them secret (including an ad pleading "Don't give away the ending — it's the only one we have"), but these days, most people know about both through Popcultural Osmosiseven if they know nothing else about the film.Psycho begins as a crime thriller Film Noir: Marion Crane (Janet Leigh) steals a large amount of cash from her employer and sets out for California, where she plans to hook up with her lover and start a new life.
-She stops for the night at the out-of-the-way Bates Motel, run by Momma's Boy Norman Bates (Anthony Perkins), who lives with his domineering mother in a house behind the hotel.Twist #1: As Marion has a shower in her hotel room, a dimly-glimpsed knife-wielding maniac suddenly appears and stabs her to death in the film's most famous and oft-parodied scene.After that, it changes from a Film Noir to a horror movie (while retaining a few noir elements).
+She stops for the night at the out-of-the-way Bates Motel, run by Momma's Boy Norman Bates (Anthony Perkins), who lives with his domineering mother in a house behind the hotel.Twist #1: As Marion has a shower in her hotel room, a dimly-glimpsed knife-wielding maniac suddenly appears and stabs her to death in the film's most famous and oft-parodied scene.After that, Psycho changes gears into something more along the lines of a psychological horror story (while retaining a few noir elements).
 The rest of the film follows the investigation into Marion's disappearance, first by a detective hired to recover the money she stole, and then, after he also falls victim to the knife-wielding psycho, by Marion's lover and her sister.
 It appears that Norman's mother may be killing off any woman he shows an interest in (the local sheriff mentions two other unsolved disappearances of young women in the area).
 This leads into...Twist #2: Norman's mother has been dead for years.
 Her domination is now entirely in his head, a split personality with the persona of his mother.
 It is Norman, under the influence of this personality, who has been committing the murders.
 Though the Mrs. Bates personality insists that Norman is the real killer because she can't move.Being such a popular movie, it naturally spawned three sequels (one being made-for-TV) that few know exist.
 Despite Sequelitis naturally setting in, they received better reviews than expected:

 Psycho III (1986).
 Norman is involved with Maureen Coyle, a mentally unstable former nun.
 Her suicidal tendencies confuse him... just as "Mother" starts up her old habits again.
 Directed by Anthony Perkins himself.